sampoh/google_oauth_4d/README.md

-# google_oauth_v16
+# google_oauth_4d
-Oauth2 component for 4D v16 to use Google APIs
+Oauth2 component to use Google APIs.
+There are structures for 4D v16 and v17.